nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

 The dateTime when the immunization was administered.
+If the immunisation was administered elsewhere, this may be an estimated date.

 ### primarySource ###